JanRSmit/HALS-Mechatronics/README.md

 #A preview of the actual machine now running measurements :
 ![Alt text](HALS-MECHATRONICS-2700-2300mm.jpg)
 The circumscribing diameter is 2700mm, the height ~2300mm, the testobject shown is ~680mm high.

+## Current Status September 2026
+Now ~ 1 year later, the robot is being used for some 9 months now and still functioning fine and accurate.